Circle of Deceit (1981 film): Cast

-Story
+Plot

-Journalist Georg Laschen (Bruno Ganz) is sent to Beirut, where he is supposed to report on the local civil war.
-His feelings about this mission are influenced by the fact that his marriage to his wife Greta (Gila von Weitershausen) back home is dysfunctional, and the conflict in Lebanon remains incomprehensible to him.
+Journalist Georg Laschen is sent to Beirut to report on the Lebanese civil war.
+His feelings about this mission are influenced by the dysfunctionality of his marriage to the unfaithful Greta, who resents his frequent absences for war reporting and remains in Germany with their young children, and his lack of understanding of the conflict.

-He feels that his comments and his own problems to understand the situation don't really count because violence sells anyway.
-Subsequently he feels that his reports aren't real journalism and by pretending to be that they can downright be considered deceit (or in German: Fälschung).
+He feels that his opinions and lack of understanding of events and their background are not respected by his editors because any conflict interests the public.
+Consequently, he feels that his reports are not real journalism and pretending that they are is deceitful (or in German: Fälschung).

-After a fling with a local lady named Arianna (Hanna Schygulla) he happens to kill a man.
+After an affair with a local named Arianna (Hanna Schygulla), he happens to kill a man.
 He realises how relatively easily one's moral standards can be corrupted in a violent environment and how hard or even impossible it is to remain unbiased as a journalist.

 Production

 The film was shot on location in Beirut.
 The Lebanese Civil War, which began in 1975, would continue until 1990.
 The New York Times remarked that it was "filmed in 1980 under remarkable conditions: with its crew confined to "safe" portions of Beirut while the fighting went on elsewhere, but with ubiquitous evidence of real warfare everywhere."